MMS-142-2021-Group-F/mms142-groupf-2021.github.io/README.md

 - [Wimdu](https://www.wimdu.com/) > Wimdu has about 350,000 properties around the world and is especially popular in Europe.
 There’s a nice selection of well-priced properties, from a room in an Amsterdam apartment to a whole-house getaway in Croatia.

 Jeremy Scott Foster, who is a traveler and has built [TravelFreak.com](https://www.travelfreak.com).
 According to him, his travel advice has been featured by The New York Times, Vanity Fair, Forbes, National Geographic.
 INSIDER, BuzzFeed, The Boston Globe, USA Today, and more.
-These are his recommended alternatives to travelers:
+The following are recommended alternatives by Jeremy Scott Foster for travelers:

 - [Vrbo](https://www.vrbo.com/) > (An acronym for Vacation Rentals by Owner).
 It has around 2 million house rentals around the world.
 The thing that differentiates is the size of the properties.
 The properties on Vrbo are bigger and have backyards.